DigitalShoestringSolutions/pico-sensing/README.md

 # About

 ### `user_settings.py`
 Everything that needs to be done to configure this code is done in one file: `user_settings.py`.
-This is combined with some default settings found in `core.settings.py` (overwriting where necessary) and the combined namespace is used by other components.
+An underlying set of default settings can be found in `core.default_settings.py`.
+Typically when a module loads the settings, it will first import * (all objects) from `core.default_settings`, then also import * from `user_settings`.
+This allows for a merged namespace while keeping `user_settings` short.

 ### Timing, `cycle()` and `cycle_interval`
 The only assumption imposed by using this repository is that the pico is to undertake a repetitive task at fixed intervals.